kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ### AWS Network

 To connect all of the services, the example generates a VPC network which includes private and public subnets.
-Internal service like the Postgres RDS instance are protected behind the VPC and only accessible through a node within the internal network.
+Internal services like the Postgres RDS instance are protected behind the VPC and only accessible through a node within the internal network.

 There is one [Public Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) which provides access to the Tracetest task instance through port `11633`.